 I would like to describe this Cell Phone Camera Lens Kit below, all elements one by one.
 I have done my tests on 3 smartphones: Samsung Galaxy S5, Xiaomi Mi 8 and Xiaomi Mi 9.
 The best test has been done with the recent one – Xiaomi Mi 9.

 CELL PHONE LENS KIT WITH SAMSUNG GALAXY S5

 Samsung Galaxy S5 was my first good smartphone, which I bought around 3 years ago.
 The first lens, which I used straight after unpacking this kit was the 12x zoom.
 Unfortunately, the first impression wasn’t nice.
 I found, that the image given is really distorted.
 Only the very middle of the screen was looking nice (Pic.
 2).

 So, the first conclusion states, that you must keep your lens possibly as close as possible to your cellphone camera.
 The lens should be as much centered as possible, otherwise, your image won’t be good at all.

 Unlike the zoom lens, the macro is far better.
 The rule with centering the lens against the cellphone camera is still valid, but distortion isn’t as much expressed as in the zoom case (Pic.
 3).
 A default macro enlargement is 15x.

-In all cases you must center this lens to your phone camera.
-Otherwise, besides the poor sharpness you will get a dark edge on your screen.
+In all cases, you must center this lens on your phone camera.
+Otherwise, besides the poor sharpness, you will get a dark edge on your screen.
 More tests have been carried out with Xiaomi devices.